lydiabower/blog/_posts/2017-08-31-understanding-soft-and-hard-credit-checks-mortgage.md

 ## Does Trussle run a credit check?
-To better understand deals you may be eligible for, we’ll run a soft credit check before we show you personalised examples of mortgage deals and before we provide you with a formal recommendation.
-This won’t impact your credit rating, and we’ll ask your permission before we run the soft credit check.
+To better understand deals you may be eligible for, we’ll run a soft credit check before we provide you with a formal recommendation.
+This won’t leave a footprint on your credit file and won’t impact your credit score in any way.